V2K9deeksha/IPL_Visuvalisation-Hub-Unveiling-the-Cricket-Carnival-with-Data/README.md

   <img src="ScreenShots/IPL-18.jpg" width="400" />
   <img src="ScreenShots/IPL-19.jpg" width="400"/>
 </p>

 ## Streamlit Webpage

-The analysis results are presented in an interactive webpage built with Streamlit.
-Each team has a dedicated page showcasing team-specific insights, player performance, and more.
-Users can explore the data using interactive widgets and visualizations.
+The culmination of our analysis is elegantly showcased in an interactive webpage meticulously crafted with Streamlit.
+Tailored to perfection, each team boasts a dedicated page featuring team-specific insights, detailed player performances, and more.
+Navigate through the treasure trove of information using our user-friendly interactive widgets and visually appealing visualizations for a truly immersive experience.
 <p float="left">
   <img src="ScreenShots/ipl1.png" width="400" />
   <img src="ScreenShots/ip3.png" width="400"/>